The Women's Euro-Arabian North Pole Expedition 2018

-An international team of women from across Europe and the Middle East will set out to ski the last degree to the North Pole in April 2017.
-The expedition will face many physical challenges – temperatures down to -40°C, polar bears and shifting pack ice - but the core purpose of the expedition is to foster greater dialogue and understanding between women from Western and Arabian cultures.
-In addition, the expedition will work to inspire all women to reach beyond the expectation of others to fulfil their own ultimate life ambitions.
+An international team of women from across Europe and the Middle East set out to ski the last degree to the North Pole in April 2018.
+The expedition faced many physical challenges – temperatures down to -38°C and shifting pack ice - but the core purpose of the expedition was to foster greater dialogue and understanding between women from Western and Arabian cultures.
+In addition, the expedition inspired many women to reach beyond the expectation of others to fullfil their own ultimate life ambitions.

-The expedition will gather in Longyearbyen, Svalbard (which is part of Norway) and fly to Barneo, a floating base camp located on the Arctic ice.
-The team will ski from a latitude of roughly 89°N to the Geographic North Pole, covering a distance of 60 nautical miles (approximately 100km) in around ten days.
-They will sleep on the ice in tents and travel by ski, pulling behind them sledges containing food, fuel and supplies for the entire trip.
-Estimated date of departure is April 2017.
+The expedition will gathered in Longyearbyen, Svalbard (which is part of Norway) and flew to Barneo, a floating base camp located on the Arctic ice.
+The team skied from a latitude north of 89°N to the Geographic North Pole, covering a distance of 80km in seven days.
+They slept on the ice in tents and travelled by ski, pulling behind them sledges containing food, fuel and supplies for the entire trip.

 The team were recruited through an online application process held on this site.
 Applications were open to women of all ages, backgrounds and experience from any country in Europe or the Arabian Peninsula.
 Nearly 1000 women applied.

 Anisa Al Raissi, 33, Oman - Outward Bound Instructor